-Under the Mexican Income Tax Law, payments of interest on the notes (including payments of principal in excess of the issue price of the notes, if any, which, under Mexican law, are deemed to be interest) made by us or the subsidiary guarantors in respect of the notes to a non-Mexican Holder will generally be subject to Mexican withholding tax assessed at a rate of 4.9%, if, as expected, the following requirements are met (which we plan to meet):
+Under the Mexican Income Tax Law, payments of interest on the notes (including payments of principal in excess of the issue price of the notes, if any, which, under Mexican law, are deemed to be interest) made by us or the subsidiary guarantors non-Mexican Holders that have a source of wealth in Mexico and should be subject to Mexican withholding tax assessed at a rate of 4.9%, if, as expected, the following requirements are met (which we plan to meet):

-- the issuance of the notes (including the principal characteristics of the notes) is notified to the CNBV pursuant to Article 7 of the Mexican Securities Market Law and Articles 24 Bis and 24 Bis 1 of the general regulations applicable to issuers and other market participants issued by the CNBV; - the notes, as expected, are placed outside of Mexico through banks or broker-dealers, in a country with which Mexico has entered into a tax treaty for the avoidance of double taxation which is in effect (which currently includes the United States); and - we timely comply with the documentation and information requirements specified from time to time by the Mexican tax authorities under their general rules, including, after completion of the transaction described in this offering memorandum, the filing with the Mexican Tax Administration Service (Servicio de Administración Tributaria, or "SAT") of certain information regarding the issuance of the notes and this offering memorandum.
+- the issuance of the notes (including the principal characteristics of the notes) is notified to the CNBV pursuant to Article 7 of the Mexican Securities Market Law and Articles 24 Bis and 24 Bis 1 of the general regulations applicable to issuers and other market participants issued by the CNBV; - the notes, as expected, are placed outside of Mexico through banks or brokerage houses, in a country with which Mexico has entered into a tax treaty for the avoidance of double taxation which is in effect (which currently includes the United States); and - we timely comply with the documentation and information requirements specified from time to time by the Mexican tax authorities under their general rules, including, after completion of the transaction described in this offering memorandum, the filing with the Mexican Tax Administration Service (Servicio de Administración Tributaria, or "SAT") of certain information regarding the issuance of the notes and this offering memorandum.

-If any of the above mentioned requirements is not met, the Mexican withholding tax applicable to interest payments or amounts deemed interest paid by us to non-Mexican Holders in respect of the notes, would be imposed at a rate of 10.0% or higher under certain circumstances.
+If any of the above mentioned requirements is not met, Mexican withholding taxes, as applicable to interest payments or amounts deemed interest paid to foreign holders in respect of the notes, could be 10.0% and up to 35% or a higher rate (up to 40%) could be applicable under certain circumstances.